AaronwithoneA/Wander/docs/README.md

 Phase 2: Dwelling Model, API, components, and styling (3 days)

-  Objective: Dwellings can be created, read, edited and destroyed through the API.
+  Objective: Dwellings can be created, read, and destroyed through the API.

 Phase 3: Bookings Model, Component, and API (2 days)

-  Objective: Bookings belonging to Hosts, Guests, and Dwellings that can be created, read, edited and destroyed through the API.
+  Objective: Bookings belonging to Hosts, Guests, and Dwellings that can be created, read, and destroyed through the API.

 Phase 4: Dwelling Search (2 days)